Page Municipal Airport

 Page Municipal Airport (IATA: PGA, ICAO: KPGA, FAA LID: PGA) is a public use airport 1 mi east of Page, in Coconino County, Arizona.
-The airport has scheduled passenger service subsidized by the U.S. Federal Government's Essential Air Service program as well as regular sightseeing flights.
+The airport has scheduled passenger service subsidized by the U.S. federal government's Essential Air Service program as well as regular sightseeing flights.

 The National Plan of Integrated Airport Systems categorized it as a primary commercial service airport.

 History

-The Page Airport was officially named the "Royce K Knight Field" on July 14, 1988 in recognition of the man who started the Page Airport during the construction of the Glen Canyon Dam.
-Knight ran the FBO, which offered scenic flights over the Grand Canyon and Lake Powell areas.
+The Page Airport was officially named the "Royce K Knight Field" on July 14, 1988, in recognition of the man who started the Page Airport during the construction of the Glen Canyon Dam.
+Knight ran the Fixed-base operator (FBO), which offered scenic flights over the Grand Canyon and Lake Powell areas.

 Facilities and aircraft

 Page Municipal Airport covers 555 acre at an elevation of 4316 ft.
 It has two asphalt runways: